 - Salivary gland problems

-1. Lack of exercise
+1. Lack of Exercise

 2. Dehydration

+Being dehydrated can cause loss of appetite.
 Many older adults don’t get enough fluids and become dehydrated more easily because of age-related changes or medications they’re taking.

-3. Lack of routine
+3. Lack of Routine

 Getting into a daily routine where meals are eaten around the same time every day can help their body feel ready to eat at those times.

-4. Inability to prepare meals
+4. Inability to Prepare Meals

-5. Loss of taste
+5. Loss of Taste (Ageusia or Dysgeusia)

 These problems can be caused by: